 Hitchcock’s original intention to film the whole movie on location, paying scrupulous attention to the details of smalltown Americana, was ultimately compromised, but there’s still plenty of filming in northern California, around Santa Rosa, on Route 101 about 50 miles north of San Francisco.

 Most of the city centre has been redeveloped, and the old library has gone, but you can still see the old railway station, where Uncle Charlie arrives.
-The station itself is no longer served by trains, but functions as the tourist office, the Old Railroad Depot, 9 Fourth Street.
-You can buy the DVD of Shadow of a Doubt here.
+The station itself is no longer served by trains, but functions as the tourist office, the Old Railroad Depot, 9 Fourth Street, part of the Historic Railroad Square.